Denisolt/LateX_Presentation/README.md

--# LateX_Presentation
+LateX_Presentation

- -LateX presentation on what is LateX, its benefits and some implementation
+LateX presentation on what is LateX, its benefits and some implementation.

+Project for Programming Language Concepts

+Authors: Mahmoud Saleh, Arshit Arora, Amar Waqas.

+---